google/cloud-print-connector/README.md

 # Google Cloud Print CUPS Connector

-The Google Cloud Print (GCP) CUPS Connector shares CUPS printers with Google Cloud Print.
+## Introduction
+Share Linux printers and OS X printers with ChromeOS and Android devices, using the CUPS Connector.
+The CUPS Connector is a purpose-built Unix process, maintained from the command line.
+It can share hundreds of printers on a powerful server, or one printer on a Raspberry Pi.

 Lots of help can be found in [the wiki](https://github.com/google/cups-connector/wiki).

-# License
+## License
 Copyright 2015 Google Inc. All rights reserved.

 Use of this source code is governed by a BSD-style